JimtheCreator/claw-backend/README.md

 # Claw Backend

 ## Overview
-Claw Backend is a FastAPI-based system built for market trend analysis and trading pattern detection.
+Claw Backend is a FastAPI-based system for market trend analysis and trading pattern detection.
 It powers Claw’s AI-driven insights, decoding candlesticks, trends, and breakouts.
 Integrates Redis, PostgreSQL, Celery, InfluxDB, and Nginx, with Docker handling deployment and service orchestration.

 ---